Hello and welcome!

 So it seemed like a natural progression when I eventually wrote my first song inspired by a quote.
 I'd started practising Nichiren Buddhism and when I came across a visual quote about the moon, I wrote The Moon Song.
 This is about persevering until you reach your goal, and the moon is the symbol of victory.

 After writing this song, I committed to writing a full album of songs inspired by Buddhist quotes, through which I could share parts of my personal story, and also reflect on our wider shared experience.
 This became Liberation, and if you fancy reading the quotes and lyrics you can find them in the sleeve notes.

 So, what is my personal story?

-Essentially, my story is about my own journey of inner liberation, and the transition I made from a place of suffering to the experience of wellbeing.
+Essentially, my story is about my own journey of inner liberation as I transition from a place of suffering to the experience of wellbeing.

-Along the way, I had to face my inner demons, and work hard to overcome mental health issues that were a direct result of experiencing childhood adversity.
+Along the way, I've had to face my inner demons and work hard to overcome mental health issues that were a direct result of experiencing childhood adversity.
 These included having an insecure attachment style, as well as PTSD and social anxiety.

 Music is such a blessing and has the power to uplift us in an instant.
 If my songs resonate with you then I hope they support you on your journey, and help gently lift your spirit.

 If you have any questions or comments then feel free to message me through social media or the contact page.
 Take good care of yourself and stay safe x